fl2ma/docs-csv-importer/docs/errors/bad_files.md

 ## File is not UTF-8

-Use an application like Notepad++, Atom, VS Code or Sublime Text to convert the file to UTF-8.
+Use an application like Notepad++, Atom, Visual Studio Code or Sublime Text to convert the file to UTF-8.

 ## Not enough info to make rows unique